We provide complementary client and server SDKs to complete your integration:

 - The server SDKs manage all requests to the gateway

 We have SDKs for the following client platforms and server languages:

 Before getting started with an integration, there are 2 key concepts that are helpful to understand: the client token and the payment method nonce.

-A client token is a signed data blob that includes configuration and authorization information required by the Braintree Client SDK.
-These should not be reused; a new client token should be generated for each customer request that's sent to Braintree.
+A client token is a signed data blob that includes configuration and authorization information required by the Braintree client SDK.
+These should not be reused; a new client token should be generated for each request that's sent to Braintree.
 For security, we will revoke client tokens if they are reused excessively within a short time period.

 Your server is responsible for generating the client token, which contains all of the necessary configuration information to set up the client SDKs.
 When your server provides a client token to your client, it authenticates the application to communicate directly to Braintree.

 Your client is responsible for obtaining the client token from your server and initializing the client SDK.
 If this succeeds, the client will generate a payment method nonce.

 The payment method nonce is a string returned by the client SDK to represent a payment method.
 This string is a reference to the customer payment method details that were provided in your payment form and should be sent to your server where it can be used with the server SDKs to create a new transaction request.